 Specialist nursing care is available throughout the home 24 hours a day.
 The focus of care and support is based on our person-centred philosophy.

 SHC has access to a range of trusted external therapists including physiotherapists, speech and language therapists, occupational therapists and expert advice is available on any aspect of an individual's care, recreational pursuits or environment.
-Wisteria Lodge also has access to a variety of complementary therapies including aromatherapy, reflexology, music and drama support.
+Wisteria Lodge also has access to a variety of complementary therapies including aromatherapy, reflexology, music and entertainment.

 Wisteria Lodge has the benefit of an Activities Co-ordinator, who devises and carries out personalised activity plans, alongside the individual's key worker.